monahadidi/developer.github.com.feb7test/README.md

 This is a GitHub API resource built with [Nanoc][nanoc].

-All submissions are welcome.
-To submit a change, fork this repo, commit your changes, and send us a [pull request](http://help.github.com/send-pull-requests/).

 ## Development

 You can fetch the latest dependencies by opening the command line and running `script/bootstrap`: